 3. The Universal Declaration of Human Rights turned 70 years old last year.
 Is it still relevant, is it put into practice?
 Explore.

 4. The Grenelle des violences conjugales opened on Sept.
 3, 2019, in Paris with the aim at finding political remedies to domestic violence.
 What were the conclusions?
 Explore one aspect of this issue in the lense of someone affected by it.
 Explore some of the steps France is taking such as creating more shelter places for victims, a toll-free telephone number, and tracking bracelets for aggressors.

-1. Choose a country and analyse its policies.
-For example, what do you think of the evolution of Trump's immigration policies in the last couple of years.
+1. Choose a country and analyse its immigration policies and reforms.
+For example, what's happened to the immigration reforms in France and the United States, for example, in the last few years.

 2. E-Cigarettes: The state of Massachusetts has temporarily banned vaping.
 A few countries have made it illegal.
 Several are thinking of doing the same.
 What do we know about the dangers of smoking e-cigarettes?
 What are the known health hazards?
 Does it cause cancer?
 Are there benefits to go from smoking regular cigarettes to e-cigarettes?
 What do recent studies show?